TheBlob42/idea-which-key/README.md

 let g:WhichKey_ProcessUnknownMappings = "false"
 ```

+#### Caveats

+This will never block insert mode mappings in order to enable mappings like `imap jk <Esc>` without interfering with characters you actually want to type.
+It also should¹ not interfere with operator commands or motions which are not "real" mappings like `hjkl`, `d`, `f`, etc.

+¹*If you encounter any weird behavior please open an issue, as there might be edge cases not covered yet*

 ### Order

 By default all elements of the popup are ordered alphabetically by the key you have to press.